programfiction/programfiction/AngCodeReview.md

     background-color: $accent-1-dark;
     }
     ```
- - Unsubscribe ngOnDestroy if you have subscribed any object.
+- Unsubscribe on ngOnDestroy if you have subscribed any object in component.
     ```yaml
     ngOninit():void{
     this.myObject= this.myObservable.Subscribe({